User Guide

 - privileges: [USAGE]

-By default, profile-generated roles have login: false (NOLOGIN).
+By default, profile-generated roles have login: false (NOLOGIN) and inherit: true (INHERIT).

 Owner overrides

-Each schema binding can override the default_owner for its default privileges:
+Each schema binding can override the default_owner for its default privileges and, when declared, the schema owner itself:

 default_owner: app_owner